UA-141369524-4

 Hopefully, this has helped you with additional wise vacation planning considerations, to better recharge this season and into the next. 🏖

-Buche de noel sponge cake gets better when you pair with happy places.
-It’s a Christmas cake that’s celebrated around the world.
+Christmas cake is a buche de noel sponge cake that gets better when you pair with happy places.

 The recipe I use is modified from a sponge cake in the Better Homes and Gardens New Cook Book.